wizardwalk/midi-animator/README.md

 This MIDI animator is NOT intended to be a MIDI editor or MIDI player, only a MIDI visualizer.

+##To use

-To use: Download and start jMonkeyEngine and create a new project.
+Download and start jMonkeyEngine and create a new project.
 Copy and paste these files and folders into the project directory, merging folders and overwriting files as necessary, and you should be set to go.

 ##Controls